 UNODC is represented in the region by the Regional Office for West Africa located in Dakar, a Country Office in Nigeria, as well as a network of Programme and Project Offices in other countries in the region.
 This UNODC presence in the region ensures that sufficient expertise and capacity is in place to drive forward the Regional Programme and respond to national priorities throughout West Africa.

 UNODC Regional Office for West and Central Africa (Senegal)

 Immeuble Abbary, Almadies Extension - Zone 10, Villa 10 - BP 455, CP 18524, Dakar, Senegal

 Tel : (+221) 33 859 9696 Fax : (+221) 33 859 9650.
 Email : email@example.com

 OMS BENIN, Avenue CEN-SAD, Les Cocotiers 01, BP 918, Cotonou, Bénin

 UNODC Programme Office in Cape Verde

-Av OUA, Achada de Santo Antonio, Praia, Santiago, Cape Verde
+Av OUA, Achada de Santo Antonio, Praia, Santiago, Cabo Verde

 UNODC Programme Office in Guinea Bissau